ArmDeveloperEcosystem/cmn-tools/README.md

 userspace tools.
 These should be sufficient for many purposes.

-In some cases it may be useful to construct CMN watchpoints to match and count certan types of interconnect traffic.
+In some cases it may be useful to construct CMN watchpoints to match and count certain types of interconnect traffic.
 This generally requires some level of knowledge of the CHI architecture.
 The ``cmnwatch.py`` script can be used to generate strings that match CHI flits.
 The strings can be passed to the ``perf`` command.